Joseph-Cardona/Comunidad-Spanish/README.md

 ## Key Features

-- **Personalized Learning Path:** Progress through units and levels with interactive lessons, practice sessions, and quizzes.
+- **Learning Path:** Progress through units and levels with interactive lessons, practice sessions, and quizzes.
-- **Interactive Lesson Player:** Learn through multiple formats including multiple-choice, spelling challenges, fill-in-the-blank, and sentence construction.
 - **The Board:** A collaborative space where learners can post "pegs" (notes) with titles and content, and comment on each other's posts to share knowledge.
 - **Chat Feed:** A global group chat for learners to share their daily progress and interact.
 - **Leaderboard:** Compete with others in your community based on XP earned through lessons.
 - **Dual Portal System:** Separate portals for **Learners** and **Administrators**, including a secret-gate security feature for admin account creation.
-- **Cloud-Ready:** Fully refactored backend supporting PostgreSQL for seamless migration to Google Cloud Platform (Cloud SQL & Cloud Run).

 ## Technology Stack